notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 ```
 The `<shiny-button`> looks like the thing on the left.
 Pretty meh.
 We'll do better.
 We'll style it
 to be the thing on the right, without any :dragon::dragon::dragon:.

 <img width="312" alt="screen shot 2015-08-11 at 3 34 51 pm" src="https://cloud.githubusercontent.com/assets/1369170/9212530/97d07e7c-403e-11e5-867e-656ee1fd3cb7.png">

 ## What can you style right now?
-We can only style the _host_ of the element -- this is everything outside the `.container` class.
+We can only style the _host_ of the element -- this is everything outside the `.container` class, but inside
+the shiny button.
+You know, the walls of the castle.

 ```css
 shiny-button.fancy {